AmirTahouni/HomiCSx/docs/source/index.rst

 HomiCSx documentation
 =====================

 HomiCSx is a python homogenization framework based on the problem solving interface of the FeniCS project.
+It is developed on `Github <https://github.com/AmirTahouni/HomiCSx>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: